-One of the most common cosmetic eyelid surgery our expert surgeons perform is called blepharoplasty, which usually involves removal of excess skin and wrinkles around the eyes.
+One of the most common cosmetic eyelid surgery our expert surgeons perform is called blepharoplasty, which usually involves removal of excess skin and fat around the eyes.
 Eyelid surgery can reduce the aging, tired, or sad look caused by drooping eyelids.
-Our oculoplastic surgeons are also trained in facial rejuvenation procedures like brow lifts and mini-facelifts, as well as injections (ex.
+Our oculoplastic surgeons are also trained in facial rejuvenation procedures like brow lifts and mini-facelifts, as well as cosmetic injections (ex.
 Botox, Jeuveau, Dysport, Xeomin) and fillers (ex.
 Juvederm, Restylane, Belotero).

-Surgery around the eyes always requires the consideration of the eye function and oculoplastic surgeons with dual training, like Dr. Goodglick and Dr. Mehta, are uniquely qualified to perform such procedures.
+Surgery around the eyes always requires the consideration of the eye function, and oculoplastic surgeons with dual training, like Dr. Goodglick and Dr. Mehta, are uniquely qualified to perform such procedures.
 Common cosmetic and functional problems involving the eyelids and the tissues around the eye can also have underlying neurological or muscle causes and associations, and evaluation necessitates more than just a cosmetic approach.
-A patient with such problems often needs to be evaluated from the perspectives of an oculofacial plastic surgeon, an ophthalmologist, a neurologist, and a specialist experienced in diseases of the eyes and orbits.
+A patient with such problems often needs to be evaluated from the perspectives of an oculoplastic surgeon, an ophthalmologist, a neurologist, and a specialist experienced in diseases of the eyes and orbits.